 Part of Waun Las NNR, the hay meadow, known as Trawscoed North, has blossomed with a wide range of wild flowers since we started to cut it once the wild flowers have had time to flower and set seed.

 From May through to August you get the chance to see waves of wild flowers including greater butterfly, southern marsh and common spotted orchids, yellow rattle, greater burnet, devil’s-bit scabious, burnet saxifrage, bugle, ragged robin, pignut, black knapweed, eyebright and lots more.
-Keep an eye open for the rich variety of bird, bee and butterfly life here.
+Keep an eye open for the rich variety of bird, bee and butterfly life here too.
 The walk is about 1km long and stout footwear is recommended.

-On Sunday 12th July 2015, this beautiful meadow will be hosting the third Wales Wild Flower Day.
+On Sunday 28th June 2015, this beautiful meadow will be hosting the third Wales Wild Flower Day.
 Expect to see a field full of artists, craft makers, plant and wildlife experts, family activities and even a herbalist.
 Please come and be inspired.